-I’ve produced a lot of videos over the last ten years.
-Between my personal YouTube channel and the Cloudflare Developers channel, I’ve recorded probably over a hundred hours of content, and spent many more than that editing.
+I’ve produced a lot of videos over the last decade.
+Between my personal YouTube channel and the Cloudflare Developers channel, I’ve recorded probably over a hundred hours of content, and spent many more than that editing videos.

 Hardware

 This setup is legit, but expensive.
-It took me about four years to get all of this together.
-But it looks great!
-The FX30 can act as a webcam over USB-C, so in addition to being an incredible camera, it looks unreal in meetings.
+It took me years to get all of this together - there’s no reason to buy all of at once.
+It looks great.
+The FX30 can act as a webcam over USB-C, so it looks awesome in meetings, too.

 Software